Successful Retail Strategies

 You can use this analytics data to offer customers exactly what they want, without having to over commit to slow-moving stock or large volumes of products that are only being demanded by a handful of customers.
-Analysing your data is an important step in ensuring you make better purchasing decisions in terms of stock, and can allow you to make future-focused decisions based on facts rather than your ‘gut-feel’.
+Analysing your data is an important step in ensuring you make better stock purchasing decisions and can allow you to make future-focused decisions based on facts rather than your “gut-feel”.

 4. Retain your Customer

 Leading South African retailers are already leveraging customer loyalty programmes to provide products and services to specific sets of customers, and you can too.
-It comes down to implementing a scalable ICT platform that’s easy to use and always on.
+It comes down to implementing a scalable Information and Communications Technology (ICT) platform that’s easy to use and always on.
 BRP says that consumers search for products and services anytime, from anywhere.
 Basically, you need to be open for business 24/7, and a unified communications platform can assist.

 When it comes to ICT related matters, it can be challenging to decide on where to start your infrastructure overhaul.
-Fortunately, there are a number of leading ICT service providers that can assist you on your retail revolution.
-If you don’t move your business into the digital age, customers aren’t going to know you exist, even if your shop is right around the corner from where they live, work and play.
+Fortunately, there are several leading ICT service providers that can assist you on your retail revolution.
+If you don’t move your business into the digital age, customers aren’t going to know you exist, even if your shop is right around the corner from where they live, work, and play.

 If you want to ensure your business’s future success, you need to assess your current ICT infrastructure as a matter of priority.